 PSHEE and Citizenship

 Personal, Social, Health and Economic Education (PSHEE) and SRE is taught across the Curriculum, supplemented by a programme of special events as well as activities in Tutorial lessons.
 Throughout their time at Denbigh, students set themselves targets, assess their personal and social development and plan their futures.
-Citizenship is taught within the Social Sciences Faculty and across the curriculum, including in Tutorial lessons.
+Citizenship is taught as a discrete subject to Year 9 and across the curriculum, including in Tutorial lessons.
 Enterprise and Active Citizenship opportunities are available to students in every area of School life.

 Spiritual, Moral, Social and Cultural Education